 You ought to be able to perform “what-if” scenarios to evaluate multiple inventory optimization and choose your inventory sweet spot.
 Imagine what the value of getting a detailed breakdown of inventory targets, safety stock, and recommended service levels by individual item-warehouse combinations would be for your team and quality of work-life.

 Key takeaway: how much of your planning is “one size fits all”?

 Do products outsourced from multiple locations force you to manually split aggregated forecasts and layout separate inventory plans to meet the target service level?
 This is probably not bad for a few items but can be a serious problem for thousands of item location combinations which in turn can have millions of components that go into them.

 Multi-sourcing allows you to deal with products that must be sourced from multiple suppliers.
 You set the percentages sourced from each supplier and the system calculates the total inventory needed at an aggregated level to achieve your desired service level and roll out replenishment orders for each supplier.
 Plus, it understands that your suppliers have different lead times.

 Key takeaway: How many items are multi-sourced?

 Answering “yes” to any of these challenges should result in a review of your overall goals and how to address them.
 The next question is whether you can get it done with your current solution or require an upgrade.
-Gartner has evaluated 18 supply chain providers across 5 unique use cases to help you find the answer.
-Gartner’s Critical Capabilities for Supply Chain Planning Solutions report available compliments of Arkieva.
+Gartner has evaluated 22 supply chain providers across a variety of use cases to help you find the answer.
+Gartner’s 2022 Magic Quadrant for Supply Chain Planning Solutions report available compliments of Arkieva.
 Click here to download.
 We hope you enjoy it.